stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 to SOAP 1.1/1.2 encoded multi-ref elements with id-ref attributes to link elements through IDREF XML references, creating a an XML graph with pointers to XML nodes.

+The major advantage of XML data bindings is that your application data is always **type safe** in C and C++ by binding XML schema types to C/C++ types.
+So integers in XML are bound to C integers, strings in XML are bound to C or C++ strings, complex types in XML are bound to C structs or C++ classes, and so on.
+The structured data you create and accept will fit the data model and is **static type safe**.
+In other words, by leveraging strong typing in C/C++, your XML data meets **XML validation requirements** and satisfies **XML interoperability requirements**.

+The gSOAP data bindings are more powerful than simply representing C/C++ data in XML.
+In fact, the tools implement **true serialization** of C/C++ data in XML, including the serialization of cyclic graph structures.
+The gSOAP tools also generate routines for deep copying and deep deletion of C/C++ data structures to simplify memory management.
+In addition, C/C++ structures are deserialized into managed memory, managed by the gSOAP `soap` context.

 These examples demonstrate XML data bindings only for relatively simple data structures and types.
 The gSOAP tools support more than just these type of